DoDAO-io/dodao-aave-guides/generated/markdown/lending-in-aave.md

 how the funds will be used and the risks associated with lending the money.
 AAVE is a lending and borrowing protocol provide full transparency on how the pool of the funds lent by users is deployed.Lending in Aave doesn't require any personal data.Lending through Aave gives some advantages over traditional lending, such as no taxes and the possibility of higher returns.
-The elimination of the middlemen makes the protocol profitable for lenders as the borrowers interest completely goes to lenders.
+The elimination of the middlemen makes the protocol profitable for lenders as the borrowers interest mostly goes to lenders.

 ### Important Terms